 The vascular center has two procedure rooms, including one larger suite that houses a state-of-the-art Siemens Artis Zee imaging machine for advanced endovascular procedures, and a pre-op and PACU.
 The endoscopy center has two procedure rooms, PACU and step-down area.
 The medical office has 19 exam rooms for pre-and-post-op appointments and minor procedures and a two-room X-ray suite.

-The Cal Med surgery centers are staffed by highly skilled and experienced surgeons specializing in general, endovascular, vascular, ear, nose and throat, oral and plastic surgery, ophthalmology, gastroenterology, dental surgery and other disciplines.
+Our Cal Med Surgery centers are staffed by highly skilled and experienced surgeons specializing in general, vascular and endovascular surgery, oral and plastic surgery, ophthalmology, gastroenterology and other disciplines.

 They are licensed and board certified surgeons, and most are fellowship trained, meaning they have achieved the highest level of training in their specialties.